pgcopydb stream

 --dir

 During its normal operations pgcopydb creates a lot of temporary files to track sub-processes progress.
-Temporary files are created in the directory location given by this option, or defaults to ${TMPDIR}/pgcopydb when the environment variable is set, or then to /tmp/pgcopydb.
+Temporary files are created in the directory specified by this option, or defaults to ${TMPDIR}/pgcopydb when the environment variable is set, or otherwise to /tmp/pgcopydb.

 Change Data Capture files are stored in the cdc sub-directory of the --dir option when provided, otherwise see XDG_DATA_HOME environment variable below.